 This course is designed for social science, business, computer and other general education majors.
-Topics will include mathematical modeling, linear programming, matrices, logic, and an introduction to probability
+Topics will include mathematical modeling, linear programming, matrices, logic, and an introduction to probability and statistics.
+A special emphasis is placed on mathematical applications and problem-solving.

-MATH 1135 Allied Health Math 3 credits Prerequisite: Student must meet one of the following criteria to register for this course: Two years of College prep math with a grade of "C" or higher; Appropriate score on the College placement test; MATH 117 or MATH 1117 or MATH 1116 or above.
+MATH 1135 Allied Health Math 3 credits Prerequisite: Student must meet one of the following criteria to register for this course:

+- MATH 1117 or MATH 1116 or above - -Two years of College prep math with a grade of C or higher - -Appropriate score on the College Placement Test -Accuplacer EA with a score of 40 or above

-This course introduces math topics used in allied health field.
+This course introduces math topics used in allied health fields.
 The topics covered include metric and household (English) systems, conversion factors, medical dosage calculations for oral medications, parenteral medications, and syringes; pediatric dosages; solutions; safe dosages; infusions; and case studies.